 The student will conduct advanced research of interest to the student and the instructor.
 A written proposal, which outlines the nature of the project and the deliverables, must be submitted for approval.
 This course is only available to project option students.
-Prerequisite: Graduate standing.
-3.000 Credit hours
+Prerequisite: Graduate student standing and permission of advisor.